 The CGI University Network is open to accredited universities and colleges both in the United States and around the world.
-More than 60 universities have already joined for 2017, pledging more than $710,000 total to support leading student innovators on their respective campuses.
+Sixty universities have already joined for 2017, pledging more than $700,000 total to support leading student innovators on their respective campuses.

 Who at the university should coordinate this effort?

 Each member of the University Network must appoint a CGI U liaison, who will work closely with both university staff and CGI U staff throughout the year.
 The CGI U liaison could work in student affairs or the dean of students office, the immediate president or chancellor's office, or a relevant center for innovation or entrepreneurship on campus.